BartekStolarek/MERN-Starter/README.md

 helm install mern-backend .\backend\ --values .\backend\values.yaml
 ```

-> If you would like to make some changes to the deployment and update it, run then:
+> **Tip:** If you would like to make some changes to the deployment and update it, run then:
 `
 helm upgrade [release] [chart-location] [values]
 `